VCTLabs/software_version_description_template/README.rst

-  do             -> Run cmd following "--" from the sync env, e.g. "tox -e do -- repolite --show" graph          -> Build new content for the diagrams package (run sync first to install the source) gen            -> Generate a new diagram from your python source file
+  do             -> Run cmd following "--" from the sync env, e.g. "tox -e do -- repolite --show" graph          -> Build new content for the diagrams package (run sync first to install the source) gen            -> Generate a new diagram from your python source file changes        -> Generate full or partial changelog; use git delta syntax for changes-since

 To build the SVD document, run the following 3 workflow commands in the order